 Only in this way, will Windows Server Backup allow you to schedule incremental backup to net work share folder.
 You cannot set another scheduled backup but modify or stop the existing schedule backup.
 Rather than spend time creating one schedule backup, you can also create incremental backups directly to network share folder with backup software.

-Easier way to create incremental backup to network share
+Easier way to make Windows Server Backup to network share incremental

-There is an easy to use Windows backup utility for server 2008/R2, 2012/R2, and 2016 AOMEI Backupper Server that can schedule incremental backup task to network share effortlessly.
+As a matter of fact, there is an easy to use Windows backup utility for Server 2003, 2008/R2, 2012/R2, 2016, and 2019.
+AOMEI Backupper Server that can schedule incremental backup task to network share effortlessly.
 It provides System Backup, Disk Backup, Partition Backup, and File Backup to backup Servers.
 Let’s take System Backup as example:

 1. Download, install and launch this program.
 Select System Backup under Backup tab.